-- Some types of CFCs have a worse effect on the ozone layer than others.
-According to an NOAA report, a molecule of the compound used in fire extinguishers is ten times more effective in destroying ozone than a molecule of the compound used in refrigeration and the manufacture of foam products (Thiele and Podda, 1985). - The idea above is an interpretation based on facts presented in an NOAA report.
-Even if the author stated that 'Some types of CFCs have a worse effect on the ozone layer than others,' that fact should be backed up with a citation.
+Some CFCs have a worse effect on the ozone layer than others.
+According to an NOAA report, a compound used in fire extinguishers is ten times more effective in destroying ozone than a molecule of the compound used in refrigeration and the manufacture of foam products (Thiele and Podda, 1985).

+• The idea above is based on facts presented in an NOAA report.
+Even if the author stated that 'Some types of CFCs have a worse effect on the ozone layer than others,' that fact should be supported with a citation.